This article may contain affiliate links. You can see our disclaimer here.

 Bring water, sunscreen, and a hat

 Perhaps it goes without saying, but the Yucatan Peninsula can be sweltering hot.
 The smaller ruins may not have water for purchase, so it’s best to bring all you will need.
 (Don’t worry there are always bathrooms!)
 Some ruins offer more shade than others, but most are exposed to the elements.
-We always bring sunscreen and wide-brimmed hats.
+I always bring sunscreen and a wide-brimmed hat.

 Hire a guide

-We have been to many ruins and each one has their place in the Maya lore.
+I have been to many ruins and each one has its place in the Maya lore.
 The guide’s insight is steeped in a combination of archaeologist academia and personal family history of the area.
 The tour guides we’ve experienced have all been very proud of their Mayan ancestry, and the more questions you ask them the more information they will give you without prompting.

 Tour guides in Mexico are all licensed by the federal government.
 They are trained to expertly explain the lives of the Maya and answer any questions about the flora and fauna you encounter.